Highway adoption process

 - Repeat technical approval re-submissions checks and excessive re-inspections will be charged at actual cost plus 15%

 If you have any questions about applying for either the adoption of new highway or the modification of existing highway please contact the Development Implementation team.
-Completed applications may also be sent via this address but please be advised that we cannot begin work on your project until we are in receipt of the £1,000 initial fee.Is there anything wrong with this page?
+Completed applications may also be sent via this address but please be advised that we cannot begin work on your project until we are in receipt of the £1,000 initial fee, application form and initial submission.Is there anything wrong with this page?